Chapter 3 - Writing Global Policies for Compliance

 - Use Schema Monitoring to assess changes to data sources.

-- Activate the New Column Added templated Global Policy.
-This will protect sensitive data before Data Owners review any new columns.
+- Activate the New Column Added templated Global Policy to protect potentially sensitive data before Data Owners can review new columns that have been added.

 - Write Global Policies using Discovered tags and attributes before connecting data.

-- Use Global Policies to manage data access.
+- Use Global Policies instead of Local Policies to manage data access.

-- In most cases, the goal is to share as much data as possible while complying with privacy regulations.
-Immuta recommends general subscription policies and specific data policies to give as much access as possible.
+- It is important to remember that, in most cases, the goal is to share as much data as possible while still being compliant with privacy regulations.
+Immuta recommends a scale of wide subscription policies and specific data policies to give as much access as possible.

 - Use the minimum amount of policies possible to achieve the data privacy needed.